 Dash Cam technology has advanced pretty quickly, so if this is your first device purchase, it’s best to choose one that has features you’ll use consistently rather than one with new tech that you might use down the road.
 New cameras with improved usability and more robust functionality will continue to lower prices and will force manufacturers to load products with cutting-edge features.
 That means when you’re ready to upgrade, chances are you’ll find a great option, with more goodies, for less than today’s leading models.

 Look into head-up displays (HUDs).
-Dash cams will help you with insurance claims in the case of an accident, but a proper head-up display can help you avoid an accident in the first place (assuming it isn’t someone else smashing into you).These devices cut down ondistraction by displaying key information, such as your vehicle speed and navigation directions, directly in the driver’s line of sight.
+Dash cams will help you with insurance claims in the case of an accident, but a proper head-up display can help you avoid an accident in the first place (assuming it isn’t someone else smashing into you).These devices cut down ondistraction by displaying key information, such as the vehicle speed and navigation directions, directly in the driver’s line of sight.